-Things To Do On Site
+Things To Do and Information About Our Site

 Children relish the opportunity to build dens in the woods, dam the stream and play on the rope swings.
 There are more games than you could ever need plus all the equipment for boules and badminton.
 If you’re looking for a quieter holiday you can relax on your large deck, read, sunbathe, bbq or cook a pizza in the wood-burning oven.

 For those who enjoy exploring there are miles of beautiful paths around the site and beyond.
 The map below shows some suggested walks within our boundaries but there are many more besides.
 Guests are welcome anywhere except for those areas which are marked private which includes areas we are currently developing and our own garden.
 From the northern boundary of our glamping site Trellech and the ancient Harold’s Stones are just a 2 mile walk along woodland paths.
 See our On Site Activities page for more information about activities which can be done without leaving the site.